– Satyakam Ray

 - Keeping a liberal and curious mindset to counter extremist ideology is the way forward if we want to curb surveillance nationalism.

-Written around 1599-1601 by William Shakespeare, the masterpiece Hamlet speaks about the “need for privacy.”
+Written around 1599-1601 by William Shakespeare, Hamlet’s masterpiece speaks about the “need for privacy.”
 Almost four centuries later, the play might be oblivious to a large group of people.
 But the underlying agenda is quite relevant considering the unchartered path we have chosen to walk in a digitally controlled society with surveillance nationalism lying on the corner to grasp our future fully.

 For more Wittystride content, Please subscribe.